PrasanthKT/Phylogenetic-Tree-Construction-Algorithms/README.md

-# Exploring Phylogenetic Tree Construction A Framework for Initial Algorithm Selection
+# Exploring Phylogenetic Tree Construction: A Framework for Initial Algorithm Selection
 Phylogenetic tree construction is the process of creating diagrams that represent evolutionary relationships among different species or genes based on their genetic data.
 It helps to understand evolutionary relationships, trace the origin of species, and study the genetic relationships between organisms/taxa.

 ### Objective